EnesAgirman/EnesAgirman/README.md

 I am Enes Ağırman from Turkey.
 I love coding, making music and playing basketball

-I am a second year electrical and electronics engineering student at Bilkent University
+I am a third year electrical and electronics engineering student at Bilkent University

-I am currently learning java in my CS-101 class
+I am currently learning java in my CS-102 class

 I am currently learning how to use github